Learning Contextually-Adaptive Rewards via Calibrated Features: Simulated Experiments

 \subsection{Representation learning results}

+We present intermediate representation learning results for our method and multi-task baselines (Fig.~\ref{fig:rep-cns}-~\ref{fig:rep-multitask-all-calib}).
+These visualizations were used to select the number of pre-training queries set for downstream reward learning.
+We select 100 pre-training queries given we see general convergence behavior for calibrated features at this point (Fig.~\ref{fig:rep-cns}).
+When all three features are contextually-affected we use 300 pre-training queries so that all calibrated features still see 100 pre-training queries when divided among the three features.

-We first present representation learning results for both calibrated feature models and multi-task baselines.
-For calibrated features, we plot the mean squared error (MSE) of all three learned calibrated features for each environment as a function of the number of training queries (Fig.~\ref{fig:rep-cns}).
-Each curve represents the MSE for one calibrated feature, evaluated on held-out test states.
-We also include a zoomed-out version of these plots (Fig.~\ref{fig:rep-cns-w-rand}), where a dashed horizontal line indicates the MSE of a randomly initialized model (computed as the average MSE across the three features at zero training queries).
+For calibrated features, we plot the mean squared error (MSE) of all three learned calibrated features for each environment as a function of the number of training queries (Fig.~\ref{fig:rep-cns}), evaluated across the 2k test states per seed.
 Calibrated feature MSE can struggle to approach zero when learning from comparisons, which only provide ordinal relationships between pairs of points rather than absolute function values.
-Some smoother functions (such as cup and laptop distance, which have similar defined calibrated feature functions) are easier to capture accurately with only pairwise comparisons, while others (e.g., distance to human) can struggle to achieve low MSE (Fig.~\ref{fig:rep-cns}).
+Some smoother functions (such as \textit{cup} and \textit{laptop}, which have similar defined calibrated feature functions) are easier to capture accurately with only pairwise comparisons, while others (e.g., \textit{human}) can struggle to achieve low MSE.